 RWS Writing Mentors

 The mission of SDSU’s RWS Writing Mentors Program is to empower students to become critical and reflective writers through an enriched collaborative learning experience.
-The program embeds successful undergraduate and graduate writers into Rhetoric and Linguistic courses where they develop effective pedagogical practices through the mentorship of their assigned instructors.
+The program embeds successful undergraduate and graduate writers into rhetoric courses where they develop effective pedagogical practices through the mentorship of their assigned instructors.
 This gives students additional support inside and outside the classroom, which in turn helps them gain confidence in their own academic skills.
 The collective efforts of instructors, Writing Mentors, and students help build effective lifelong learning practices.

 • Work on campus with a semi-flexible schedule